NebraLtd/Helium-Guides/docs/outdoor-hotspot/outdoor-faq.md

 ## Can I use a different antenna with the Outdoor Hotspot?

 Yes you can.
-Please check the [antenna connections](../handy-guides/antenna/connections.md) guide for more information on the necessary adpaters, connection types and setup.
+Please check the [antenna connections](../handy-guides/antenna/connections.md) guide for more information on the necessary adapters, connection types and setup.

 ## Can I add 4G connectivity to the Outdoor Hotspot?

 You can add an optional 4G module to the outdoor hotspot, this is a module that is simple to install when you receive your hotspot.
-We have an [LTE Config page](outdoor-hotspot/lte-config.md) which guides you through the setup process for this module.
+We have an [LTE Config page](outdoor-hotspot/lte-config.md) that guides you through the setup process for this module.

 ## Do I have to add 4G Connectivity and Does 4G increase earnings?